Zhusufeng/session-example/README.md

 This removes the check on if someone is logged in already when someone clicks 'signup' or 'login'.
 Instead, if someone is already logged in, it uses req.session.regenerate, which makes a new cookie even if it's already in session.
 It sets the req.session.user to the person who most recently logged in/signed up.
 To run the server, use node index.js.

 ###[8. simple-counter-redo-counting](https://github.com/Zhusufeng/session-example/tree/simple-counter-redo-counting)
 To run the server, use node index.js.
 This branch fixes the last branch.
+If you played around with the last branch, visitCount is only ever 1 because of session regeneration.

+So on the client side, a visit button has been added to be able to increase the visitCount.

-If you played around with the last branch, you will notice the visitCounts are not the same when you check the console logs for the client versus the server.
-It seems that req.session.user = users[name] saves a shallow copy of users[name] for the cookie.
-So on the client side, the totalCount does not change.
-It will only show the latest totalCount if you log out and then log in again.
+Once that was added, I noticed visitCounts are not the same when I checked the console logs for the client versus the server.
+It seems that req.session.user = users[name] saves a shallow copy of users[name] object for the cookie/req.session (aka req.session does not reference the same object in users).
+So on the client side, it receives this cookie and the total visitCounts do not change.
+So when I added  req.session.user.visitCount++ the visit endpoint, that does not update the users object.
+It updates the session's own shallow copy.

+If you logout and login again, it will replace the copy with a new one, so the totalCount has been updated.

 ## Conclusion
 That's it for now!